2014 U.S. Open Details

 The 2014 US Open will be held at Pinehurst Resort in Pinehurst, North Carolina, a place that has been known

-world will be focused on the North Carolina for the weekend.
+June 15th, though there will be play on June 16th if a playoff is necessary.
 There is much more going on in the days leading

-up to the tournament as fans have the opportunity of being treated to practice rounds the week leading up to the opening round, giving you another
+up to the tournament as fans have the opportunity of being treated to practice rounds the week leading up to the opening round,

-that you'll be talking about long after it's over.
+and nail-biting moments that you'll be talking about long after it's over.

 2014 U.S. Open Golfers

-the history of the sport have won at the US Open including Ben Hogan, Tiger Woods, Jack Nicklaus,
+of the biggest names in the history of the sport have won at the US Open including Ben Hogan, Tiger Woods, Jack Nicklaus,

 Lee Trevino, Fuzzy Zoeller, Arnold Palmer, and more.
 This year's list of players is sure to be filled with many of the best

-golfers in the world looking to prove their worth as they hope to make some clutch shots and make a run to the top of the leaderboard.
+golfers in the world looking to prove their worth as they hope to make some clutch shots and make a run to the top of the

+leader board.
 The best golfers in the world definitely don't ever want to miss this one, which is why you should have the

 same mentality if you're a golf fan looking to see this classic sport played at the highest possible level.
+Fan favorite Rory

 2014 U.S. Open History